-As of March 31, 2021 and December 31, 2020, the amount reserved related to English Station was \$21.7 million.
+As of June 30, 2021 and December 31, 2020, the amount reserved related to English Station was \$21.4 million and \$21.7 million, respectively.
 We cannot predict the outcome of this matter.

 On April 24, 2020, ACV Environmental Services Company (ACV) filed a lawsuit in Connecticut Superior Court against UI arising out of a contract dispute for services rendered by ACV in the demolition of the Station B at the English Station site.
 The complaint seeks damages in the amount of \$5 million on claims of breach of contract, breach of the covenant of good faith and fair dealing, quantum merit, and unjust enrichment.
 The claims arise from the alleged non-payment of certain change order requests.
-The parties have agreed to attempt to mediate this matter during the first half of 2021.
+The parties have agree to attempt to mediate this matter, but mediation has been unsuccessful to date.
 We cannot predict the outcome of this matter.